istio/istio.io/content/zh/docs/setup/install/standalone-operator/index.md

 ---
-title: 安装独立 Operator [实验]
+title: Standalone Operator Install [Experimental]
-description: 使用 Istio operator 在 Kubernetes 集群中安装 Istio 指南。
+description: Instructions to install Istio in a Kubernetes cluster using the Istio operator.
 weight: 25
 keywords: [kubernetes, operator]
 aliases: